knative/docs/docs/reference/api/eventing/eventing.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Delivery is the delivery specification for Events within the Broker mesh.
+<p>Delivery contains the delivery spec for each trigger
-This includes things like retries, DLQ, etc.</p>
+to this Broker.
+Each trigger delivery spec, if any, overrides this global delivery spec.</p>
 </td>
 </tr>
 </table>